dominickpastore/ruddr/docs/updaters.rst

 Updaters
 ========

-Updaters are the modules in Ruddr that interface with your dynamic DNS provider.
+Updaters are the parts of Ruddr that interface with your dynamic DNS provider.
 Different providers use different protocols and APIs, which correspond with the various updater types available.

 Sample configurations are provided for some popular DDNS providers.
 However, if none of the built-in updaters below are compatible with your provider, you can